 Curriculum, Instruction, and Assessment

-Educator value young adolescents and are prepared to teach them.
-Students and teacher are engaged in active, Purposeful learning.
+Educators value young adolescents and are prepared to teach them.
+Students and teachers are engaged in active, Purposeful learning.
 The curriculum is challenging.
 Exploratory, integrative, and relevant.

 Leadership and Organization